 Added by Stewart Owadally on November 23, 2012 at 14:30 — No Comments

 The World Cup Finals may be football’s most watched showpiece event on the planet but there can be little doubt which one is the most difficult to win.
-Not even the threat of far-right extremist hooligans, as exposed in the BBC’s recent Panorama programme on the European Championships host nations Poland and the…Continue
+Not even the threat of far-right extremist hooligans, as exposed in the BBC’s recent Panorama programme on the European Championships host nations Poland and the Ukraine, can remove the excitement generated by the one…Continue

 Added by Wayne Wiggins on June 4, 2012 at 17:23 — No Comments